AkakiBurjanadze19/design_patterns_Java/README.md

 # Design Patterns
 ## Description
-I created this repository to upload code snippets which i wrote while learning about some of the most popular design patterns.
+I created this repository to upload code snippets I wrote while learning about some of the most popular design patterns.
 All examples are implemented in Java.
-Some of them are variations or they are directly from [Design Gurus](https://refactoring.guru/design-patterns/java).
-Besides that i added some important notes for each of the design patterns.
-At the end of the README section i have provided links for these design patterns.
+Some of them are variations or they are directly from Design Gurus.
+Besides that, i added some important notes for each of the design patterns.
+At the end of the README section, i have provided links for these design patterns.

 # Design Pattern Notes